現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer15:

-Application forms can be downloaded from the Fukuoka City official website, but please contact Global Business Support (GBS) below first.
+Application forms can be downloaded from the Fukuoka City official website, but please contact Global Business Support (GBS) before applying.

 Please note that there is no fee for submitting the application.
-However, if the application is approved and you receive the "Certificate of Business Startup Activities Confirmation," a fee of 300 yen per case will be charged (see Question 18).
-Information regarding the payment method will be provided later.
+However, if the application is approved and you receive the "Certificate of Business Startup Activities Confirmation," a fee of 300 yen per case will be charged (see Q18).
+Information regarding the payment method will be provided at the time the “Certificate of Business Startup Activities Confirmation” is issued.

 Answer16:

 If all the required documents are complete, you can expect to receive a response as to whether or not the Certificate of Business Startup Activities Confirmation can be issued within approximately one month from the date of document submission.
-However, if there are any missing documents or additional certificates are required, or if there is a high volume of applications, it may take longer.
+However, if there are any deficiencies in the documents, if additional supporting documents are required, or if there is a high volume of applications, it may take additional time.

 In addition, in order to obtain the status of residence, you must submit the required documents along with the "Certificate of Business Startup Activities Confirmation" issued by Fukuoka City to the Fukuoka Regional Immigration Bureau and complete the necessary procedures.
 The process at the Fukuoka Regional Immigration Bureau is expected to take approximately 1 to 3 months.